bgallois/bgallois/README.md

 ### Introduction

-Hi, I'm **Benjamin Gallois**, a Ph.D. in physics, computer vision, and Substrate-based blockchain developer.
-Over the past four years, I've specialized in data analysis, computer vision, and software design.
-I founded **Analyzable**, providing expert services in computer vision and software development using tools like C++, Python, and OpenCV, covering everything from prototyping to deployment.
+Hi, I'm Benjamin Gallois, a physics Ph.D., software developer, and computer vision expert.
+Over the past four years, I've specialized in data analysis, software design, and blockchain development using Substrate.
+I founded Analyzable, offering freelance services in software development, Rust, C++, Python, and OpenCV, covering everything from prototyping to deployment.

+I’m also the creator and maintainer of [FastTrack](https://github.com/FastTrackOrg), a scientific tracking software developed during my Ph.D. at [LJP](https://github.com/LJPZebra).
+Alongside FastTrack, I manage tools for multi-object tracking and data analysis.
 You can learn more about my work on [my website](https://gallois.cc/).

-I’m also the creator and maintainer of [FastTrack](https://github.com/FastTrackOrg), a scientific tracking software developed during my Ph.D. at [LJP](https://github.com/LJPZebra), where I researched chemical perception in zebrafish 🐟.
-Along with FastTrack, I manage an ecosystem of tools for multi-object tracking and data analysis.

-### What I'm Working On
+### What I’m Working On

-- Freelancing for the **Duniter** blockchain, built on **Substrate**.
-- Freelance projects focused on computer vision.
-- Various data science projects related to sports performance.
+I’m currently working as a contractor on the Duniter blockchain, built on Substrate with Rust.
+In addition, I provide freelance services focusing on computer vision and developing cross-platform desktop applications (Rust/Python/C++), handling everything from design to production.
+I also contribute to open-source projects that align with my interests, particularly those in sports and science.

+### What’s Next?

+I’m always open to permanent positions, especially those involving open-source software or companies with a community-first policy.
+If you’re interested in working together, don't hesitate to get in touch with me at benjamin@gallois.cc!

 ### Programming Skills